 The proposed parcels exceed the minimum lot size requirements (5,000 sq. ft.) of the R-1/S-72 Zoning District.
-The existing houses and detached sheds are to be demolished as part of the proposed subdivision.
+The existing residence is to be demolished as part of the proposed subdivision.
 Any future development on the newly created parcels must meet all other R-1/S-72 development requirements.